 Not having a console may help to keep the price of the bike down, as there is a console that can be bought separately for the bike – called

 Computer With Comprehensive Feedback V2 for $99 (as of doing this review).
 It gives Speed, Time, Distance, Calories, Heart Rate and Odometer.
 You can set yourself Time, Distance, or Calorie goals which can count down to zero.
-To use the heart rate you need to also need a heart rate strap.
+To use the heart rate you also need a heart rate strap.
 The company offers one for $49.95.

 Some people, on other makes of bike, have fitted standard bike computers, such as Cateye, to get this sort of information.
 It does require modifying the spoke magnet to fit on the flywheel.
 It probably doesn’t look the best but it offers a serviceable option at a lower price.